 Playground safety tips

-- Supervise actively – Always watch over and supervise young children when they are playing whether in your backyard or in a public playground.
+- Supervise actively – Whether in your backyard or in a public playground, always watch over young children when they are playing.
 Children below age five should always be within an arm’s reach when they are climbing or on a swing.

 - Check CSA label – Playground equipment must have labels that tell you if it is appropriate for your child’s age, height and size.
 Use this Playground Safety Yes Test as a checklist.

-- Don’t slide with your child – Never slide with your small child on your lap.
+- Don’t slide with your child – Never slide with them on your lap.
 This puts the child at risk for lower leg injuries.
-Instead, choose a shorter slide recommended for the child’s age and always supervise.
+Instead, choose a shorter slide recommended for their age and always be close by.

-- Check the surface – Safe surfacing should be present around play equipment to help cushion falls.
+- Check the surface – Safe surfacing should be present below play equipment to help cushion falls.
+Tell your kids not to touch needles, sharp objects and other hazards on the ground or grass.

-- Wear proper gear – If they are riding a bike, swimming, or playing any sport, make sure that they are wearing proper safety gear like helmets or goggles and swim vest.
+- Wear proper gear – Make sure that they are wearing proper safety gear like helmets or knee pads if they are riding a bike or playing any sport.

 - Remove possible hazards – Make sure that your child isn’t wearing clothes with strings.
 These can get caught in play equipment and cause injuries.